2026-27 Course Catalog

 Algebra I (Foundational)

 Algebra I is a foundational course in which variables are introduced to represent unknown numbers and are combined with constants to create expressions, equations, and inequalities.
-The principle goals of the course are for students to learn to represent mathematical situations with equations or inequalities, tables, and graphs, to manipulate those representations to further their understanding, and to be able to convey the meaning of a solution in whatever form it is represented.
-Mastery of concepts like the order of operations, combining like terms, properties of exponents, solving linear and quadratic equations, and manipulating rational and polynomial expressions are prerequisites for further study in mathematics.
+The principle goals of the course are for students to learn to represent mathematical situations with equations or inequalities, tables, and graphs; to manipulate those representations to further their understanding; and to be able to convey the meaning of a solution in whatever form it is represented.
+Mastery of concepts such as the order of operations, combining like terms, properties of exponents, solving linear and quadratic equations, and manipulating rational and polynomial expressions are prerequisites for further study in mathematics.

 Grade Level: 9-10, placement determined by department